sktse/SLCBInternationalHello/README.md

 * This prevents your Chatbot from saying hello to people who were replying to someone else.

 ## How to Import into Streamlabs Chatbot
+* These instructions are based on the official [Streamlabs Chatbot Document](https://cdn.streamlabs.com/chatbot/Documentation_Twitch.pdf).
 * Streamlabs Chatbot supports importing scripts as Zip files.
 * To download the `SLCBInternationalHello` Zip file:
     * Find all the releases by going to [releases tab](https://github.com/sktse/SLCBInternationalHello/releases)